MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 When the Main menu is open, you can also move it wherever you want by grabbing it with your hand(s).
 You can also pivot it, if needed.

-## Understanding when to use touch vs. gaze in Dynamics 365 Guides version 7.0
+## When to use touch vs. gaze in Dynamics 365 Guides version 7.0

 The following table summarizes when to use touch vs. gaze in Dynamics 365 Guides version 7.0.